dragosroua/claude-content-skills/README.md

 ## What This Is

-A collection of **four production-ready Claude Code skills** that automate / enhance common content management tasks:
+A collection of **five production-ready Claude Code skills** that automate / enhance common content management tasks:

 | Skill | Purpose | Time Saved |
 |-------|---------|------------|